 Stay Healthy to Prevent Problems

-There is no cure for AAT deficiency.
+There is no cure for alpha-1.
 But healthy living and good health care can help you prevent problems and stay at your best: